Vehicle access - dropped kerbs

 Please ensure that the crossover is constructed before you start to construct your driveway.

-You must provide an off-highway parking depth of at least 5 metres with direct access to the carriageway without causing safety concerns.
+You must provide an off-highway parking depth of at least 5.5 metres with direct access to the carriageway without causing safety concerns.
+The depth should be 6 metres if the access is in front of a garage.

-For information about building a driveway and having a dropped kerb constructed please read our information leaflet (PDF, 185kb).
+For information about building a driveway and having a dropped kerb constructed please read our information leaflet (PDF, 617kb).

 If your driveway has already been constructed, please ensure the path edgings between the footway and driveway have not been removed.
 If the edgings are removed, the council will replace them at a cost to you.